sitscholl/topoclim/README.md

 This document describes the R-package **topoclim**.
 The document presents a series of calculations that allow to estimate fine-scale climatic conditions in complex topography using a radiation correction factor.
-Thereby, the effects of slope, aspect, cloud cover and solar position on local air temperature are accounted for.
-The principles of the approach are illustrated by applying it to South Tyrol, a mountaineous study area in the inner alps, during April 2019.
-The time-period for the interpolation can also be changed by adjusting the parameters in the following script.
-Additionally, we also provide the results from our validation, including the comparison between measured and modeled air temperature and the comparison between observed and modeled phenological timing as datasets in the package.
+Through this radiation correction factor, the effects of slope, aspect, cloud cover and solar position on local air temperature are accounted for.
+The principles of the approach are illustrated by applying the model to South Tyrol, a mountainous study area in the inner alps, during April 2019.
+The time-period for the interpolation can be changed by adjusting the parameters in the following script.
+Additionally, we also provide the results from our validation, including the comparison between measured and modeled air temperature and the comparison between observed and modeled phenological timing.

 ## Installation